carbon-language/carbon-lang/docs/project/principles/library_apis_only.md

 function declarations, not function definitions.

-Similarly, a pointer type such as `Foo*` will be an alias for some library class type, for example `Carbon.Ptr(i32)`.
+Similarly, a pointer type such as `Foo*` will be an alias for some library class type, for example `Carbon.Ptr(Foo)`.
 As a result, Carbon will support overloading pointer operations like `->` and unary `*`.

 All Carbon operations that use function-style syntax, such as `sizeof()` and